ericnormand/playnice/README.md

                ...}
      ...}

-### `wrap-ip-forwarding`
+#### `wrap-ip-forwarding`

 Many servers put a forwarding proxy in front of them.
 These servers add security, load balancing, and performance features.
 However, they often transform the requests.
 On our development machines, we often will hit the server directly.
-This middleware un-transforms a particular part of the request, namely, it restores the `:remote-addr` portion of the Ring request to the value of the `X-Forwarded-For`, if it exists.
+This middleware un-transforms a particular part of the request, namely, it restores the `:remote-addr` portion of the Ring request to the value of the `X-Forwarded-For` header, if it exists.
 This way, we ensure that the behavior is the same regardless of whether it is deployed or running on our local machine.

 ## Use it!